-Financial Statements

-Type of auditors' report issued: Unmodified

-Internal control over financial reporting:

-Material weakness(es) identified?

-Significant deficiencies identified that are not considered

-to be material weaknesses?
-None reported

-Noncompliance material to financial statements noted?

-Federal Awards

-Internal control over major programs:

-Material weakness(es) identified?

-Significant deficiencies identified that are not

-considered to be material weaknesses?
-None reported

-Type of auditors' report issued on compliance

-with major programs: Unmodified

-Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?

-Identification of major programs:

-Name of Federal Program or Cluster

-Student Financial Aid Cluster

-Assistance Listing Number (ALN) 84.007, 84.033, 84.063, 84.268

-Dollar Threshold Considered Between Type A and Type B

-Federal Programs \$750,000

-Auditee qualified as low risk auditee?
-Yes
+Financial Statements Type of auditors' report issued: Unmodified Internal control over financial reporting: Material weakness(es) identified?
+No Significant deficiencies identified that are not considered to be material weaknesses?
+None reported Noncompliance material to financial statements noted?
+No Federal and State Awards Internal control over major programs: Material weakness(es) identified?
+No Significant deficiencies identified that are not considered to be material weaknesses?
+None reported Type of auditors' report issued on compliance with major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) or TxGMS? Νο Identification of major programs: Name of Federal Program or Cluster Student Financial Aid Cluster Assistance Listing Number (ALN) 84.007, 84.033, 84.063, 84.268 Name of State Program Texas Education Opportunity Grant Dollar Threshold Considered Between Type A and Type B Federal Programs \$750,000 Dollar Threshold Considered Between Type A and Type B State Programs \$750,000 Federal Single Audit - Auditee qualified as low risk auditee?
+Yes State Single Audit - Auditee qualified as low risk auditee?
+No

+COLLEGE OF THE MAINLAND